 If making the same day as eating, cover with cling film and leave on the work top.
 Yet, when making the day before, leave out the parsley, cool, cover and store in the fridge.
 Finally, to serve, allow to sit at room temperature for one hour and garnish with freshly chopped parsley.

 Since this salad is so versatile, it can be served alongside grilled chicken, salmon, or burgers and ribs at a barbecue.
 Likewise, it can also be served on its own as a tasty vegetarian or vegan meal.

 If you have enjoyed this recipe for Roasted Summer Vegetable Orzo Salad you may also like these:

 While shopping in large supermarkets I find it can be easy to become disconnected with seasonal vegetables.
 Because of transportation most ‘summer’ vegetables can be easily obtained throughout the year.
 Since large, super greenhouses have cropped up across the country, most notably in Thanet, Kent, the effect on home grown produce has been to lengthen its season.
 Also ensuring the public buys British rather than imported produce.
 Most importantly I fully support this endeavour.

-Yet, even with this consideration, there is little to rival blackberry picking in August and September.
-Connecting us all to nature and the natural season of harvest.
+Yet, even with this consideration, there is little to rival the fun of blackberry picking in August and September.
+Above all connecting us all to nature and the natural season of harvest.